ifpen/chalk-it/documentation/taipy_docs/wdg/wdg-geo-time.md

 * 0 to 8 possible layer of [imageOverlay](#imageoverlay-layers) objects
 * 0 to 8 possible layer of [svgOverlay](#svgoverlay-layers) objects

 In addition to these pure display layers, selection controls can be activated by enabling the [drawingFeatures](#drawing-features) option.
 Regions of the map can thus be selected using the mouse.
-When this option is enabled, the **selectedGeoJson** actuator receives user selection as geoJson, and needs to be connected to a [variable](../../ds/ds-basics/#variable)-type dataNode.
+When this option is enabled, the **selectedGeoJson** actuator receives user selection as geoJson, and needs to be connected to a variable.
 This features are based on the [Geoman](https://geoman.io/) plugin.

 Enabling the *drawingFeatures* option enables the **drawingFeaturesOptions** parameters set which manages selection options (point, line, polygone, rectangle).